VladimirZhdanov/Bytecoin/README.md

 ## A few words

-This application was created to familiarize myself with the swift programming language and its tools.
+This application has been created to familiarize myself with the swift programming language and its tools.